croweman/nock.net/README.md

 Nock.net can be used to aid in testing modules that perform HTTP requests in isolation.

+It came to life because of nock in the node js world.

 ## Table of contents

 - [Install](#install)